How to Cook Quinoa

 Step 3: Let it sit

-Here’s the most critical step if you want fluffy quinoa: practicing a little patience before you eat it.
+Here’s the most critical step if you want fluffy quinoa: practice a little patience before you eat it.
 I know you want to dig right in, but take the pot off the heat and let it sit (covered) for an additional 20 minutes.
 The cooked quinoa will continue to release steam during this time, which will ensure your grains are light and airy.

 Step 4: Fluff with a fork and enjoy!

 Don’t use a spoon or spatula.
 Using a regular old fork to fluff the quinoa keeps the individual grains separate instead of mashing them together.

 Once it’s fluffed, serve it up in one of these healthy quinoa recipes and enjoy!